freedomofpress/securedrop-docs/docs/source.rst

    "Safest" during the entirety of the session in which you access an organization's SecureDrop instance.

-The SecureDrop page should now refresh automatically and look similar to the screenshot below.
+The SecureDrop page should now refresh automatically and stop displaying the warning.
 If this is the first time you are using SecureDrop, click the **Get Started** button.

 |Source Interface with Javascript Disabled|